nathlaoss/Big-Five-data-analysis/README.md

 # Big-Five-data-analysis
 ## General info
 This project consists of exploratory data analysis of Big Five personality trait scores of 307 133 people from 233 different countries.
+<br>The analysis can be found in Big-Five-Analysis.ipynb file.
 <br>The data has been collected from IPIP-NEO-300 questionnaire and calculated by GitHub user [automoto](https://github.com/automoto).
 <br>It contains:
 - Case id